Imashish-45/LearnTube_chatbot/README.md

 <img width="685" alt="image" src="https://github.com/Imashish-45/LearnTube_chatbot/assets/123284935/7249af65-1927-4f24-97c2-17aaf7161df7">

-# LearnTube: Interactive Educational Chatbot
+# LearnTube: Interactive Inquiry-purpose Chatbot

 Welcome to LearnTube, an innovative educational chatbot that engages users in personalized conversations, facilitates data collection, and enhances the learning experience.
 This project was undertaken as part of a task to create an interactive chatbot that gathers user information and provides valuable insights about educational offerings.